Renovations at the Daura Gallery are well under way and visitors will experience a completely new feel when the gallery reopens Sept. 20.

 The Daura will open Sept.
 20 with breathtaking photographs of our solar system featured in Beyond: Visions of Planetary Landscapes, a Smithsonian Traveling Exhibition at the Gallery through Nov.
 14. The Smithsonian Community Grant program, funded by MetLife Foundation, is a proud sponsor of this public program.

-An opening reception and lecture, “NASA: Past, Present, Future,” by Kenneth Garren, president of Lynchburg College, will be Tuesday, Sept.
+An opening reception and lecture, “NASA: Past, Present, Future,” by Kenneth Garren, president of University of Lynchburg, will be Tuesday, Sept.
 21, at 7 p.m. in the Daura Gallery.

 For more information, contact Shannon Brennan, director of media relations, at 434.544.8609.